segmentio/segment-docs/src/connections/destinations/catalog/courier/index.md

 ### Mapping Inbound Events to Notification Templates

 Once you are comfortable with the Notification Template(s) and are ready to send Notifications, you can map these inbound events to start sending.
-That can be accomplished directly on the [Event Log in the Courier](https://www.trycourier.app/data/messages?status=unmapped) or in the `Events` settings page.
+You can do this directly from the [Event Log in Courier](https://www.trycourier.app/data/messages?status=unmapped) or in the `Events` settings page.